swmcc/importer_exporter/SCRATHPAD.md

 this is a take home test I am going to keep them in to show my workflow.
 They can be easily identified with SPIKING in the commit history.

+### ac5fbe0

+        I think I am making the right choice in using representable, it *seems* to do what I want.

+        I need to tie this back and add some tests now to prove it is exactly what I want.

 ### STAGING NOTE

         I was hacking about there and was going to use active_model: